israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 In the end, your function can return your manipulated string (or it can return something completely different as described in the next example).

+The name of the function used for the tag can be named whatever you want.

 ### Comments